30 August, 2024

 In the Johns Hopkins School of Advanced International Studies (SAIS) MA in Global Risk (online) program, students gain a thorough grounding in quantitative and qualitative risk management tools, modeling, and decision-making frameworks.
 Our cutting-edge curriculum focuses on the specialized knowledge and research skills to analyze complex situations, mitigate dangers, and take on leadership roles.

 Featuring a faculty of groundbreaking researchers and experienced leaders, the Johns Hopkins SAIS offers a supportive environment that encourages collaboration and ongoing improvement.
 Our students participate in two in-person residencies and have opportunities to expand their professional networks.
-Johns Hopkins University is ranked #6 for best national university and #13 best global university, according to the U.S. News & World Report and was named one of the best schools for international relations by Foreign Policy Magazine.

 Disclaimer: This content has not been peer reviewed and is for informational purposes only.